sara-nl/spicercourse/extras/singularity-usage.md

 cd $HOME
 nano .bashrc

-#Please uncomment all the lines (add # at the start of the line) after the following line in this file (if you have any)
+#Please comment out all the lines (add # at the start of the line) after the following line in this file (if you have any)

 # User specific aliases and functions
 # >>> conda initialize >>>
 ...

-#Save and Exit
+# After performing this action Save and Exit the file

 exit
 ```